Top-rated local movers that handle Columbus to Anaheim moves

 - Anaheim is considered to be safer than Columbus with a safety index of 46.82 vs Columbus’s 27.82.

-- Air quality in Anaheim is good, and in Columbus it's good.
+- Air quality in Anaheim is Good, and in Columbus it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a California moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a California moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.